-Good Works, Inc, is a Community of Hope for those struggling with poverty in rural Appalachia.
-They provide biblical hospitality through The Timothy House (a shelter for the rural homeless), The Hannah House (a long-term residential care community), job experience programs, creative volunteer service opportunities and community development ministries in the context of Christian community.
+Good Works, Inc. is a Community of Hope for those struggling with poverty in rural Appalachia.
+They provide biblical hospitality through The Timothy House (a shelter for the rural homeless), The Hannah House (a long-term residential care community), job experience programs, creative volunteer service opportunities and community development ministries, all in the context of Christian community.

 For more than 32 years, Good Works has been challenging the stereotypes associated with the poor by creating opportunities for people to form friendships with those who struggle with poverty.
 Each year, God has used Work Retreats and the Summer Service Program to bring together people from different places, life situations and economic backgrounds.
 They refer to these groups who come to Good Works as “Worship Teams,” because they are offering themselves in obedience to God as they serve those people who are very important to Him: the widow, the stranger and the fatherless.
 They are choosing to obey God’s command to love Him and to love our neighbors.

 The Sanctuary has been sending individuals and whole families as Worship Teams to Good Works for 8 years.